RuilinChen-BNU/Harmoni-Planet/README.md

 	5. "R2_threshold": Discard edges with RIE r^2 values below this threshold.
  	6. "clear_threshold": Exclude sample plots with a shared valid pixel proportion between strips below  "clear_threshold" (e.g., 0.5 = 50% shared valid pixels).
 	7. "significance_threshold": Set the significance level for identifying invariant pixels using the Multivariate Alteration Detection (MAD) method.
 	8. "sample_size", "sample_interval_y", and "sample_interval_x": Define the size and density of sample plots (measured in degrees) used to identify invariant pixels for regression fitting.
+If plot size was set to zero, imagery from the entire intersection area will be used and no sample plots will be generated.
+ 	9. "minmum_invar_px": Specify the minmum number of invariant pixels per edge to ensure the edge quality.
- 	9. "maximum_invar_px": Specify the maximum number of invariant pixels per edge to control storage size.
+ 	10. "maximum_invar_px": Specify the maximum number of invariant pixels per edge to control storage size.

 	Parameters for Graph Optimization:
  	1. "optfile_folder": Directory to store the generated optimization results.
 	2. "harmimg_folder": Directory to store the harmonized images.
+ 	3. "harm_list"(optional): Specified images to be harmonized (Default to harmonize all images).
-	3. "last_n" and "impro_ratio": Halts optimization when the average loss improvement over the "last_n" iterations is below the specified "impro_ratio".
+	4. "last_n" and "impro_ratio": Halts optimization when the average loss improvement over the "last_n" iterations is below the specified "impro_ratio".
+The prefixes ‘sceneHarm’ and ‘stripHarm’ indicate the respective stages of the optimization procedure.
- 	4. "Block_size": Enables processing harmonized images in a block-wise manner.
+ 	5. "Block_size": Enables processing harmonized images in a block-wise manner.